 After 4 hours, the ribs will be extremely tender.
 All the tough tendons have melted, and the meat literally falls off the bones as you cut the slab into individual portions.

 The BBQ sauce darkens and caramelizes in the oven.
 It should be very dark but not burned.
-So if you think that it's darkening too much, you can loosely cover the ribs with foil during the final hour of baking.
+If you think it's darkening too much, loosely cover the ribs with foil during the final hour of baking.

-I like to serve these ribs with one or two of the following cauliflower-based side dishes that closely mimic the traditional favorites:
+I like to serve these ribs with any of the following cauliflower-based side dishes that closely mimic the traditional favorites:

 - Cauliflower mac and cheese